ShubhamJoshii/CreditSlider-Smartify/README.md

 ### Step for installing and Running
 #### Step 1.
 Download the smartify-Assignment.zip folder and then extract it.
 #### Step 2.
-After extracting, open folder and go to smartify-autotopup folder
+After extracting, open folder and go to creditSlider-smartify folder
 #### Step 3.
 After opening a folder, open it on code editor.
 #### Step 4.
 Then run on terminal, “npm install” and wait for installing it.
 It will take some time.
 #### Step 5.
 Then run “npm start” for running a program.
 It will be running on http://localhost:3000/